jay-johnson/metalnetes/README.rst

 - deploying a Rook Ceph storage cluster for Kubernetes persistent volumes
 - installs a local dns server (named) with working example for mapping VM static ips to urls that a browser can use with any Kubernetes nginx ingress endpoint
 - ssh access for manually fixing a VM after deployment
-- optional - `Stock Analysis Engine <https://stock-analysis-engine.readthedocs.io/en/latest/>`__ that includes: Minio (on-premise s3), Redis cluster, Jupyter, Grafana + Prometheus for monitoring (required for ceph cluster monitoring)
+- optional - deploy the `Stock Analysis Engine <https://stock-analysis-engine.readthedocs.io/en/latest/>`__ which includes helm charts for running: Minio (on-premise s3), Redis cluster, Jupyter, Grafana + Prometheus for monitoring (required for ceph cluster monitoring)

 Fedora Bare Metal Install Guide
 ===============================

 Server Resource Requirements
 ----------------------------

+Minimum hardware specs to run 1 cluster:

 - minimum 50 GB RAM
 - minimum 12 cpu cores